wendelfleming/USC-LunchNLearn-ElasticSearch/README.md

 ElasticSearch cluster name.
 This setting is needed for the Java ElasticSearch configuration and it would be set to some value automatically if not set here.
 To control that, I am using itzg/elasticsearch.
 This starts up the container and then does port forwarding for ports 9200 and 9300 to the outside docker host.
 It runs as a daemon process with -d flag.
+NOTE:  You can use "docker stop docker_elasticsearch" and "docker start docker_elasticsearch" to not lose data between starts/stops of elasticsearch.
+As long as the docker_elasticsearch container image shows in the "docker ps -a" list.
+If you delete the image (docker rm &lt;CONTAINERID&rt;), then the data is also deleted.
+If this was production, it would be better to put the ElasticSearch index data directory into a volume container.
 - The PythonIndexerContainer - this is one of the 3 python programs that is needed to handle downloading, scrubbing, and indexing.
 I have provided the post scrubbed files in the DataContainer, so this is the only process I provided.
 It should be the case that all 3 processes have docker containers that run and do their thing.
 The downloader and scrubber